Class: Aws::Batch::Types::ComputeResource

 #minv_cpus ⇒ Integer

-The minimum number of Amazon EC2 vCPUs that an environment should
+The minimum number of vCPUs that a compute environment should

 maintain (even if the compute environment is DISABLED